-The ABF MHC DRS for 2016-17 includes the option for reporting a value of 9 when a score is not known.
-This reflects the original HoNOS score sheet.
-The NOCC specifications for HoNOS allow values of 7 (not stated/missing) and 9 (unable to rate/not applicable for consumer).
-These are reporting protocols specific to NOCC reporting and should be mapped to the value of 9 when reporting to the ABF MHC DRS 2016-17.
-The ABF MHC NBEDS and supporting material will be updated with the value of 9 for 2017-18 and ongoing consultation will confirm whether additional changes are required to future iterations of the technical specifications.
+The ABF MHC DRS allow values of 7 (not stated/missing) and 9 (unable to rate/not applicable for consumer) when reporting HoNOS.
+These are reporting protocols are in line with to National Outcomes and Casemix Collection (NOCC) specifications reporting.
+The ABF MHC NBEDS and supporting material has been updated ongoing consultation will confirm whether additional changes are required to future iterations of the technical specifications.